MedVisBonn/bonndit/docs/readme.rst

 low-rank-k-approx
 ~~~~~~~~~~~~~~~~~~~~
-For calculating the low rank k approximation of a given 4th order fODF run the following command:
+For calculating the low-rank k approximation of a given 4th order fODF run the following command:

 .. code-block:: console